 If your pets fall a little more into the adventurous side, keeping them confined to just one region might be hard.
 In this case, you can consider leaving your pet with relatives, pals, or a pet daycare for a while, even if it’s just for a short while as your home is being renovated.

 As an avid pet lover, your pet is more like a part of the family.
 It is important to think about their wellbeing and safety before starting a redesign or construction project.
 By putting these pet safety precautions into practice while remodeling your home, you’ll be a step closer to achieving this.
-For any more remodeling tips or painting services, don’t hesitate to contact us at Painter Bros and have a chat with one of our reps.
+For any more remodeling tips or painting services, don’t hesitate to call us at (844) 509-2313 and chat with one of our reps.